Oscocos/WrappedNow/README.md

 # Wrapped Now
 ![Wrapped Now preview](example.png)

-An interactive web app that shows your personalized very own Spotify Wrapped
+An interactive web app that allows you to see and customize your very own Spotify Wrapped

 Top artists and songs over custom time periods from 1 month to 1 year.